Haneki56/DawnPiece/General/FAQ.md

 # Frequently Asked Questions

-Scroll thtough this page to see the list of our most frequently asked questions.
+Scroll through this page to see the list of our most frequently asked questions.
 If have a question that you feel is important and is not listed here, open a ticket on the discord server so that staff can add it to the list.

 ### Joining The Server

-`Joining Through Technic`
+##### Joining Through Technic

 1. [Download 64-Bit Java for Minecraft](https://java-for-minecraft.com/en/).
 2. [Download the Technic Launcher](https://www.technicpack.net/download).